Mozzarella is a delicious and surprisingly healthy cheese.

-It contains good bacteria that act as probiotics, which in turn improve gut health.
+It contains good bacteria that act as probiotics, improving gut health.
 Mozzarella is also rich in Vitamin B2 and riboflavin, which help with fatigue.

-But mozzarella is quite expensive, and perhaps you bought a whole bunch on offer.
+But mozzarella is expensive, and you bought a whole bunch on offer.

 Or maybe you’ve just opened a big packet of mozzarella, only to realize there’s no way you’ll finish it before it goes out of date.

 We’ll explain exactly how to freeze mozzarella cheese, whether you have blocks of mozzarella or fresh mozzarella.
 Plus, we’ll detail the changes you need to be aware of, so you can choose the right storage method for you.